csetowhid/PHP-OOP/README.md

  ## Object
  - Object is a process of accessing a class value or proporties from outside the class.
  - Object is an instance of a class.

+  ## Properties
+  - Class member variables are called properties.
+  - Properties are variables of an object.
+They are the values associated with the object.
+  - Properties are variable inside a class.